l-t-m-f/Java_Generic_Singleton/README.md

 # Generic Multiton
- Pseudo-Generic Multiton in Java

-This is a  Multiton class.
-Basically, a Singleton factory.
-It's safe and generic (at least its supposed to be).
+This is a generic multiton.
+Basically, a Singleton factory which can create subclasses.
 (This is a learning project.
 Feel free to point out any flaws.)

-You can create new subclasses of Multiton and instanciate them with Mutltiton.GetInstance("NAME_YOUR_SINGLETON".class, "Other_string_to_remove_or_change_in_your_implementation").
+You can create new subclasses of Multiton and instanciate them with Mutltiton.GetInstance(Class<T>, Object[]) or alternatively Mutltiton.GetInstance(Class<T>, Class<?>[], Object[]) to request a specific constructor (parameter 2).

 The GetInstance is generic and safe to an extent (it can return anything that is a subclass of Multiton) because: